smashedtoatoms/asdf-sbcl/README.md

   - `--with-sb-linkable-runtime` for linking outside libs like openssl
   - `--with-sb-rotate-byte` for cryptography and hashing

-All versions > 2.1.2 have a patch applied to allow the linking of external libs on M1 macs.
-I will continue to keep adding this patch until it makes it into mainline sbcl.
+All versions from 2.1.2 to 2.1.11 have a patch applied to allow the linking of external libs on M1 macs.
+To the best of my knowledge, 2.2.0 on no longer require the patch.

 ### Requirements
 - [jq](https://stedolan.github.io/jq/)